RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Instructional Video https://www.youtube.com/watch?v=b3p9pYvDT-Y

-From Current version forward Hi Resolution Texture options are automatically configured to True in the configuration files for Rice and Glide.
+From Current version forward High Resolution Texture options are automatically configured to `True` in the configuration files for Rice and Glide.
 You should not need to modify them as you did with previous versions.
 Some libretro emulators support loading Hi-Rez textures and you can look for enabling those options in the libretro xmb.

 You need to place high res texture packs in the directory `/home/pi/.local/share/mupen64plus/hires_texture`